rwth-i6/rasr/doc/architecture.rst

 * Sequence training
 * `Full-sum training <https://www-i6.informatik.rwth-aachen.de/publications/download/1035/Zeyer--2017.pdf>`_ (gets FSA via PythonControl)

-Note that there is also the Tensorflow module which provides an own FeatureScorer.
+Note that there is also the Tensorflow module which provides a separate FeatureScorer.

 MODULE_TENSORFLOW
 ^^^^^^^^^^^^^^^^^